CoreWCF/CoreWCF/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Request a feature
 about: Suggest an idea for this project
-title: '[Feature]'
+title: '[Feature Request]: '
 labels: 'feature-request'
 assignees: ''